Skip to Content

 Yes, you can stay overnight in Milford Sound and Doubtful Sound.

 Overnight cruises are an amazing way to experience either Milford or Doubtful Sound.
 You get to see the sunset, watch the stars come out, and enjoy the sunrise in all its glory.
 Plus, both fiords are quiet at night which means that you’ll feel like you have the area pretty much to yourself.
+From my experience on an overnight cruise, I can confidently say it’s worth the money!

 On this 3-day, 2-night cruise in Doubtful Sound, you’ll travel from Queenstown and spend the first night in Te Anau exploring the glow worm caves which is a fascinating, magical experience.

 Then, you’ll head to Doubtful Sound the following morning and travel around the fiord on the cruise.
 You’ll have time to explore, kayak, or just sit back and take in your surroundings before spending the night in the fiord and heading back to Queenstown the next day.
-All your transportation and accommodations are taken care of for the $1,280 NZD price, so you can just soak up the incredible views!
+All your transportation and accommodations are taken care of for the $1,730 NZD price, so you can just soak up the incredible views!

 If you choose to visit Milford Sound instead, you can also spend the night in the Milford Sound Lodge, which is the only accommodation option right near the fiord.
 This gives you the chance to explore Milford Sound at night and spend some time stargazing and reflecting on a tranquil evening.

 You can also choose to spend the night on an overnight cruise in Milford.
 To me, this would be the ultimate experience since you’ll get to enjoy both sunset and sunrise on the water.
 Plus, you’ll be the only cruise on the water in the evening, so it’ll be very peaceful.
+You can read my complete guide to the best overnight cruise on Milford Sound here, seriously it’s a once-in-a-lifetime kind of experience!

 However, there are also campgrounds close to Milford Sound along the Milford Sound Road, including Cascade Creek Campsite which is a 40-minute drive away, so you can stay close to the fiord and sleep under the stars.
+This is perfect if you rent a campervan in Queenstown and road trip!

 Overall, there are plenty of opportunities for visitors to truly immerse themselves in an overnight experience of either Doubtful or Milford Sound.
 However, there are more options available in Milford Sound, whereas the only way to stay overnight in Doubtful Sound is on a cruise.

-Related read: Make sure you grab a bite to eat at the best restaurants in Te Anau while you’re in the area!
+Related Read: Make sure you grab a bite to eat at the best restaurants in Te Anau while you’re in the area!

 Which fiord has the best views?